Calgary Central Library

-The New Central Library, scheduled to open its doors to the public in 2018, is the centrepiece of Calgary's East Village Redevelopment and a building worthy of all the attention it has already attracted.
-Architects from Snøhetta are joined by Dialog, Stuart Olson, Entuitive (the structural engineers), and StructureCraft to design and build this modern space “to inspire all", as the City of Calgary envisions.
+The New Central Library, opened its doors to the public in 2018 as the centrepiece of Calgary's East Village Redevelopment.
+The new structure is a building worthy of all the attention it has already attracted.
+Architects from Snøhetta are joined by Dialog, Stuart Olson, Entuitive (the structural engineers), and StructureCraft designed and built this modern space “to inspire all", as the City of Calgary envisions.

 Visit http://yycnewcentrallibrary.com/ for more details.

 Computational design was critical in enabling the 3D geometry creation, structural analysis, CNC milling

 data, and fabrication drawings for this project.
 Custom algorithms were written to randomize the